 1907 - Antonescu participates in the suppression of a peasant revolt in and around the city of Galati, about 180 km northeast of Bucharest, gaining the attention of his superiors for his initiative and ruthlessness.

-1913 - Antonescu participates in the Second Balkan War against Bulgaria, winning Romania's highest military decoration.
+1913 - Antonescu participates in the Second Balkan War against Bulgaria, winning Old Romania's highest military decoration.

-King Carol I dies and is succeeded by his nephew, Ferdinand.
+Old Romania's first constitutional monarch, King Carol I, dies.
+He is succeeded by his nephew, Ferdinand.
 Ferdinand's wife, Queen Marie, the British-born princess of Edinburgh, is the real power behind the throne.
-It is Marie who negotiates the conditions for Romania's participation in the war.
-The price will be Romanian sovereignty over Transylvania, The Banat and Bukovina (all in Hungary) and Bessarabia (in Russia).
+It is Marie who negotiates the conditions for Old Romania's participation in the war.
+In exchange for its support, Old Romania asks to be granted sovereignty over Transylvania, The Banat and Bukovina (all in Hungary) and Bessarabia (in Russia).

-1916 - The Triple Entente agrees in full Queen Marie's terms.
-On 27 August Romania declares war on Austria-Hungary.
-The war initially goes poorly for Romania, with Central Power forces counterattacking, occupying Bucharest, and forcing Romania to cede territory and pay reparations.
+1916 - The Triple Entente agrees in full to Queen Marie's terms.
+On 27 August Old Romania declares war on Austria-Hungary.
+The war initially goes poorly for Old Romania, with Central Power forces counterattacking, occupying Bucharest, and forcing Old Romania to cede territory and pay reparations.
 However, the situation reverses when the Triple Entente gains the upper hand over the Central Powers.

-During the war Antonescu serves as operational chief-of-staff to army commander Prezan.
+Antonescu serves as operational chief-of-staff to army commander Constantin Prezan during the war.
 Towards the end of the conflict he is made chief-of-operations on the army general staff.

 1918 - The war ends on 11 November with the signing of a general armistice.
 The Central Powers have been defeated.
 The Allies now begin to carve up the spoils.

-Romania is more than doubled in size when its claim to Transylvania, The Banat, Bukovina, and Bessarabia is formally recognised by the Allies.
-The country's first free elections are held in 1919.
+Old Romania is more than doubled in size when its claim to Transylvania, The Banat, Bukovina, and Bessarabia is formally recognised by the Allies.
+The expanded country is commonly known as Greater Romania.
+It's first free elections are held in 1919.

 However, the acquisition of the new territory is not without cost.
 The integration of foreign nationalities and institutions leads to an increase in Romanian nationalism, discrimination against Hungarians and other minorities, and a rise in antisemitism.

-Antonescu is meanwhile appointed as military attaché in Paris.
-From 1923 to 1926 he serves in the same capacity in London, where he meets and marries a French-Jewish woman, who bears him his only child.
-The couple later divorce and their child dies at an early age.
+Antonescu is appointed as military attaché in Paris.
+From 1923 to 1926 he serves as military attaché in London, where he meets and marries a French-Jewish woman, who bears him his only child.
+The couple later divorce.
+Their child dies at an early age.

 1929 - Despite experiencing rapid growth following the First World War, Romania's agriculture-dependent economy is thrown into crisis when the New York Stock Exchange crash of October sees world grain prices collapse.